aws-samples/mainframe-data-utilities/README.md

 ## Multiple layout support

-There are often multiple layouts in mainframe sequential (flat) and VSAM files.
+There are often multiple layouts in mainframe VSAM or sequential (flat) files.
 It means that you need a different transformation depending on the row you are reading.

-The REDEFINES statement is the one that allows the multiple layouts declaration in the COBOL language.
+The REDEFINES statement allows multiple layouts declaration in the COBOL language.

-The [COBKS04.cpy](LegacyReference/COBKS04.cpy) is provided in [LegacyReference](LegacyReference/) folder as an example of a VSAM file copoybook having three record layouts.
+The [COBKS05.cpy](LegacyReference/COBKS05.cpy) is provided in [LegacyReference](LegacyReference/) folder as an example of a VSAM file copoybook having three record layouts.
 The [CLIENT.EBCDIC.txt](sample-data/CLIENT.EBCDIC.txt) is the EBCDIC sample that can be converted through the following steps.

 1. Run the `parse-copybook-to-json.py` script to parse the copybook file provided in `sample-data`.

 ```
 python3   parse-copybook-to-json.py     \
--copybook LegacyReference/COBKS04.cpy  \
+-copybook LegacyReference/COBKS05.cpy   \
--output sample-data/cobks04-list.json  \
+-output   sample-data/COBKS05-list.json \
--dict sample-data/cobks04-dict.json    \
+-dict     sample-data/COBKS05-dict.json \
 -ebcdic   sample-data/CLIENT.EBCDIC.txt \
 -ascii    sample-data/CLIENT.ASCII.txt  \
 -print    20
 ```

-2. The step abobe will generate the [cobks04-list.json](sample-data/cobks04-list.json) with empty transformation rules: `"transf-rule"=[],`.
-Replace the transformation rule with the content bellow and save it:
+2. The step above will generate the [COBKS05-list.json](sample-data/COBKS05-list.json) with empty transformation rules: `"transf-rule"=[],`.
+Replace the transformation rule with the content bellow and save the `COBKS05-list.json`:

 ```
  "transf-rule": [